efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

         case _: something_else
     end

-This one is a little more comples, we match against a literal value in the first two case clauses, but in the third we match against an bound variable, that is a variable that is bound to a value already, this will match if the result of evaluating some_function(true, 14) returns 43, since B is bound to
+This one is a little more complex, we match against a literal value in the first two case clauses, but in the third we match against an bound variable, that is a variable that is bound to a value already, this will match if the result of evaluating some_function(true, 14) returns 43, since B is bound to